Woman Dies in Arizona Desert After Hike With Cop Who Has History of Lying

 According to internal Phoenix Police Department documents published by ABC 15 in 2020, Dizdar was previously disciplined and placed on a Maricopa County Attorney’s Office “Brady list” that tracks police officers with integrity concerns because of past misconduct.
 The Maricopa County Attorney’s Office told The Daily Beast that Dizdar is still on the list.

-According to an internal investigation file, Dizdar was at a Sangria Lounge in Glendale, Arizona, in September 2009, when a Glendale Police officer questioned him about an unnamed friend who’d allegedly been assaulted earlier outside the bar.
+According to an internal investigation file, Dizdar was at a Sangria Lounge in Glendale, Arizona, in September 2009, when a Glendale police officer questioned him about an unnamed friend who allegedly had been assaulted earlier outside the bar.

 Dizdar was not a witness to the assault, and identified himself as a Phoenix Police officer, according to the report.
 But he provided a fake name and date of birth to the officer, according to the file.
 He also gave the officer the wrong number for the victim.